Czech Republic: Arts and Social Change

 (EURO/ARTS 3005/ 3 credits / 45 class hours)

 This course provides a deeper analysis of the development of democracy and civil society following the end of communism, with an emphasis on the nexus of contemporary politics and civic initiatives where the arts and creativity are key components for impelling social change.
 The course is introduced with a workshop dedicated to ways in which we read and analyze art and examines the position of art and creativity in contemporary society in the context of Czech history.
 The seminar includes readings, lectures, and roundtable discussions on the evolution and defining characteristics of civil society in the Czech Republic today; as well as visits to NGOs and festivals and with former dissidents and activists engaged with topics such as youth support, alternative culture, human rights, or the integration of social and ethnically-marginalized groups.
 The class provides firsthand observation and analysis of the social legacy of communism and critical issues in Czech and post-socialist European society today.

 (ARTS 2000/3000 / 3 credits / 45 class hours)

+The choice of focus for the course must be requested at the time of application.
 For inter-media arts, photography, and dance studio work, a basic course or background in the area of study is required.
 Students enrolling in creative writing must have completed at least one course in fiction writing or poetry.
-These workshops are customized according to students’ interests and must be requested at the time of application.
 Students are enrolled at the 2000 level or 3000 level with additional course requirements, if the course is in the student's major.